pminina01/readthedocs/AspNetSession-layout-renderer.md

 ##Parameters
 ###Rendering Options
 * **variable** - Session variable name.
 * _EvaluateAsNestedProperties_ - boolean.
 Default: `false`.
 Evaluate the `variable` as nested properties.
-The dot's in the `variable` are special interpreted.
+The dots in the `variable` are special interpreted.
 See example below.

 ##Remarks
 Use this layout renderer to insert the value of the specified variable stored in the ASP.NET Session dictionary.